Civic Education is a moving target. Many are desperate to define it.

 - An embedded evaluator and continuous improvement

 Here is where we stand today.
-With guidance from our educators, we are in the process of generating a set of Shared Aims based on these 3 pillars for all Civic Spirit schools to aspire to achieve.
-Stay tuned.
+Together with our educators, we have co-created a set of Shared Aims based on these 3 pillars for all Civic Spirit schools to aspire to achieve.
+Stay updated on where are going.